jagh/enerGyPU/README.md

 # enerGyPU
-enerGyPU "testing" for monitoring performance and power consumption on Multi-GPU
+enerGyPU for monitoring performance and power consumption on Multi-GPU
 ----------------------------------------------------------------------------------------

 enerGyPU is part of the research work Towards a Green Intelligence applied to health care and well-being.